cbroms/sentitudeExtension/README.md

 Sentitude is completely self-contained; it gets no information in and sends no information out.
 None of generated sentiment values are saved.
 It stores and syncs just *nine* settings across your devices.
 If you don't want Sentitude to sync anything, navigate to [chrome://settings](chrome://settings), click `Sync`, and disable `Extensions`.

-## Licence
+## License

-Sentitude is licenced under the MIT Licence.
+Sentitude is licenced under the MIT License.

 Copyright (©) 2018 Christian Broms